xinyanh4701/apcsa-freedom-project/tool/learning-log.md

 After skimming through these videos, the first and third video gives me more information than the second video.
 The second video is more for simple shooting games.
 I will be looking forward to the first and third videos to help me create this component.

+3/18/24

+After careful consideration, I decided to use [Ammo & Reloading - Unity Tutorial](https://www.youtube.com/watch?v=kAx5g9V5bcM) and [Making RELOADING and an AMMO SYSTEM!
+(Unity Multiplayer FPS Tutorial E06)](https://www.youtube.com/watch?v=PqbS46fWqbM) to help me make the ammo system.

+Reasons:
+* the first video helps you with reloading
+* the third video helps you with the ammo system (simple to follow)
+* both videos are more simple and easier to follow

+For the AI patrol, I am finshing up the intro of the Natty GameDev's [tutorial](https://www.youtube.com/watch?v=Mp8yFUKxldk&list=PLGUw8UNswJEOv8c5ZcoHarbON6mIEUFBC&index=7).

 ---
 <!--
 * Links you used today (websites, videos, etc)